astro-informatics/rcGAN/docs/mass_mapping.md

 ## Config

-We chose to normalise across the entire dataset, rather than on an instance case.
+We chose to normalise across the entire dataset, rather than on an instance by instance case.
 Therefore we recommend, making a copy of ```configs/mass_map.yml``` with updated directory paths, as well as an updated kappa_mean and kappa_std configured to your dataset.
-We provide a script ```mass_map_utils/scripts/normalisation.py``` in order to calculate these value.
+We provide a script ```mass_map_utils/scripts/normalisation.py``` in order to calculate these values.

+To find the optimal batch size, we have created a script in ```examples```, where the config file should be updated to a test version of the configuration you plan on using.

 ## Data